US B-1 bombers fly over South Korea in show of force

 But the presence of the THAAD system has drawn criticism, particularly from China, which tends to view any increase in U.S. military presence in Asia as an attempt to contain it and reduce its influence in the region.

-CNN's Paula Hancocks contributed to this report.
+CNN's Paula Hancocks and Rebecca Wright contributed to this report.